Fast2docs/Fast2-docs/docs/components/dashboards.md

 Since the dashboards fetch data directly from the database, it is not possible to populate the visualizations with migration data if the database is not running as well.

-### :octicons-question-24: Dashboards do not reach the database
+### :octicons-question-24: Dashboards do not reach the database { #cannot-reach-db data-toc-label="Unable to access database" }

 Make sure the database port has been correctly configured in the YAML file of the dashboards.
 Head to the [port section](/components/database/#port) for more details.

-### :octicons-question-24: Could not ping Kibana on port 1791
+### :octicons-question-24: Could not ping dashboard on port 1791 { #port-not-showing data-toc-label="Unable to access dashboards" }

 Make sure declaring your port in the 2 expected places.
 Head to the [port section](#ports) for more details.